All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 - c) ADHERENCE TO THE RULES: All members and affiliated clubs shall abide by the Constitution, Bylaws and Rules and Regulations and amendments thereto, as well as those of the USYSA, FYSA, AND ANY OTHER ORGANIZATION with which this Association is affiliated.

-- All member clubs and clubs that affiliate with USA must register all their players, playing in the USA league, with FYSA.
+- d) MANDATORY REGISTRATION: All member clubs and clubs that affiliate with USA must register their players, playing in the USA league, with FYSA.

 07 ANNUAL GENERAL MEETING

-The Annual General Meeting shall be in the month of May for the purpose of electing officers and to transact any other business which shall come before the meeting, including, but not limited to, the amendment of the Constitution, Bylaws and/or the Rules and Regulations of this Association.
+The Annual General Meeting shall occur before the end of June for the purpose of electing officers and to transact any other business which shall come before the meeting, including, but not limited to, the amendment of the Constitution, Bylaws and/or the Rules and Regulations of this Association.
 The FYSA Region C Vice President shall be notified of the time and place of the Annual General Meeting.

 - a) CLUB VOTING: